MetaMask/metamask-docs/web3-services/gas-api/api-reference/busythreshold.md

 Returns the busy threshold for the specified blockchain network.

-For example, a `busyThreshold` value of `30` GWEI indicates that 90% of the historical base fees on the network have been below `30` GWEI.
+For example, a `busyThreshold` value of `30` Gwei indicates that 90% of the historical base fees on the network have been below `30` Gwei.
 If the current base fee exceeds this value, it suggests that the network is busier than usual, likely due to a high volume of transactions.